 through a share purchase agreement for an upfront cash consideration of

 Rs.
-1,187 crore and a deferred consideration of Rs.
+1,187 crore and a deferred consideration of up to Rs.
 608 crore.

 The deferred consideration is payable to the selling shareholders of

 Lodestone on the third anniversary of the acquisition date and is

 contingent upon their continued employment for a period of three years.

 The investment in Lodestone has been recorded at the acquisition cost

 and the deferred consideration is being recognized on a proportionate